-Megan Anderson: Administrative Specialist
+Megan Anderson: Administrative Specialist III

 - Bachelors of Science from Southwest Baptist University

 After attaining her degree, Megan returned to Northwest Arkansas where she worked for Prism Education Center in an administrative role for three and a half years.
 In November 2015 she joined the Office of Student Standards and Conduct.
 She began pursuing her Masters in Higher Education at the University of Arkansas in August 2017 with the intent to graduate in May 2019.

 Hobbies: Outside of work, Megan enjoys spending time with friends and family, reading, and watching movies on Netflix.
-She is also an active member of Global Leadership Interlink (GLI), a global network of professionals and students committed to transformation developing values-based leaders.
+She is also an active member of Global Leadership Interlink (GLI), a global network of professionals and students committed to transformation and developing values-based leaders.

 Quote: "The ultimate measure of a man is not where he stands in moments of comfort and convenience, but where he stands at times of challenge and controversy." - Martin Luther King, Jr.

-Jennifer Hartman: Graduate Assistant
+Jessica Trippe: Graduate Assistant

 - Bachelor of Arts in Psychology from the University of Arkansas